spgolden/smartcab/write_up.md

 * Oncoming
 * Right
 * Left
-* Deadline
+* Next waypoint

 I think that the light status, the oncoming status, what's to the left, and what's to the right are important for the agent to learn about the traffic rules of the road.
-The deadline I initially left out because I thought it might add to much complexity to the lookup table, but I ended up adding it.
-I added deadline because it would be important for the agent to learn a "sense of urgency" as the deadline approaches.
-Maybe it's worth running a red light here or there if the deadline is nearing.
+I added the next waypoint because it would be important for the agent to learn where it's going.

 ### How does Q-learning affect the agent?